OpenRecce/python-playwright/README.md

 This repository contains an OpenFaaS compatible template ready for use with [Playwright].

-[python-playwright-focal](/python-playwright-focal) is limited to python 3.8
+**[python-playwright-focal](/python-playwright-focal) is limited to python 3.8**.
+At this stage `jammy` images will compile but not fork processes correctly and fail.
+When this is resolved a `jammy` template will be created.

 ## Downloading the templates